 7. Payment for domestic animals registry services provides that the operator of a domestic animals registry service must provide the service on receipt of appropriate payment provided the operator is not prohibited from establishing a record for a dog or cat implanted with a microchip under para.
-6.1 of this Code of Practice for Operation of Domestic Animals Registry Services 2008.
+6.1 of the Code of Practice.
 This provision is equivalent to section 31 of the Victorian Regulations.

 8. New records to be established within 4 days provides that the operator of a domestic animals registry service must enter the identifying particulars for a dog or cats into a new record for an animal within 4 days after receiving the information from the person who implanted the microchip in the animal and the operator is satisfied that he or she has received accurate and correct information under paras.
-4.1 and 4.2 of this Code of Practice for Operation of Domestic Animals Registry Services 2008.
+4.1 and 4.2 of the Code of Practice.
 This provision is equivalent to section 32 of the Victorian Regulations.